Indiction: Late Antiquity and Middle Ages

 The 15-year cycle was introduced as a dating system on documents throughout the Roman empire by Constantine in 312 AD and it was in used in Egypt by 314 AD.
 The Chronicon Paschale (c.
 630 AD) assigned its first year to 312–313 AD, whereas a Coptic document of 933 AD assigned its first year to 297–298 AD, one cycle earlier.
 Both of these were years of the Alexandrian calendar whose first day was Thoth 1 on August 29 in years preceding common Julian years and August 30 in years preceding leap years, hence each straddled two Julian years.
 The reason for beginning the year at that time was that the harvest would be in, and so it was an appropriate moment to calculate the taxes that should be paid.

 The indiction was first used to date documents unrelated to tax collection in the mid-fourth century.
 By the late fourth century it was being used to date documents throughout the Mediterranean.
 In the Eastern Roman Empire outside of Egypt, the first day of its year was September 23, the birthday of Augustus.
 During the last half of the fifth century, probably 462 AD, this shifted to September 1, where it remained throughout the rest of the Byzantine Empire.
 In 537 AD, Justinian decreed that all dates must include the indiction via Novella 47, which eventually caused the Byzantine year to begin on September 1.
 But in the western Mediterranean, its first day was September 24 according to Bede, or the following December 25 or January 1, called the papal indiction.
 An indictio Senensis beginning September 8 is sometimes mentioned.

 The 7,980-year Julian Period was formed by multiplying the 15-year indiction cycle, the 28-year solar cycle and the 19-year Metonic cycle.

 Terminology

 When the term "indiction" began to be used, it referred only to the full cycle, and individual years were referred to as being Year 1 of the indiction, Year 2 of the indiction, etc. It gradually became common to apply the term to the years themselves, which thus became the first indiction, the second indiction, and so on.

 Calculation

+A useful chart providing all the equivalents can be found in Chaîne's book on chronology, and can easily be consulted online at the Internet Archive, from page 134 to page 172.

-The Roman indiction for a modern Anno Domini year Y (January 1 to December 31) is as follows:
+The Roman indiction for a modern Anno Domini year Y (January 1 to December 31) may be calculated as follows: